uob-coms20007/webpages/papers.md

 However, *you should make sure you are confident on all topics* because the exam will contain 1*, 2* and 3* questions within each of these topics.

-Typical examples of the shape of 1* questions (mostly mechanical tasks that require careful use of definitions but very little insight):
+Typical examples of the shape of 1* questions (mostly mechanical tasks that require careful use of definitions but very little insight, or recalling facts):
 * Recall some simple facts about the definitions we have studied, and their consequences, such as the meaning of state, decidable, abstract syntax tree, injective, computable etc.
 * Deriving a string in a grammar, giving examples of strings in the language expressed by a grammar.
 * Computing nullability of non-terminals, computing the first and follow sets, constructing a parse table for a grammar.